 This subclause requires a complete rewrite to have it reflect C++ issues.

+From Part 1: 6.49.1

+Programs written in modern languages may use libraries written in other languages than the program implementation language.
+If the library is large, the effort of adding signatures for all of the functions use by hand may be tedious and error-prone.
+Portable cross-language signatures will require detailed understanding of both languages, which a programmer may lack.

+Integrating two or more programming languages into a single executable relies upon knowing how to interface the function calls, argument list and global data structures so the symbols match in the object code during linking.

+Byte alignment can be a source of data corruption if memory boundaries between the programming languages are different.
+Each language may also align structure data differently.

+6.49.3

+When the library and the application in which it is to be used are written in different languages, the specification of signatures is complicated by inter-language issues.

+As used in this vulnerability description, the term library includes the interface to the operating system, which may be specified only for the language used to code the operating system itself.
+In this case, any program written in any other language faces the inter-language interoperability issue of creating a fully-functional signature.

+When the application language and the library language are different, then the ability to specify signatures according to either standard may not exist, or be very difficult.
+Thus, a translator-by-translator solution may be needed, which maximizes the probability of incorrect signatures (since the solution must be recreated for each translator pair).
+Incorrect signatures may or may not be caught during the linking phase.

 Integrating C and another language into a single executable relies on knowledge of how to interface the function calls, argument lists and data structures so that symbols match in the object code during linking.
 Byte alignments can be a source of data corruption.

 For instance, when calling Fortran from C, several issues arise.
 Neither C nor Fortran check for mismatch argument types or even the number of arguments.
 C passes arguments by value and Fortran passes arguments by reference, so addresses must be passed to Fortran rather than values in the argument list.
 Multidimensional arrays in C are stored in row major order, whereas Fortran stores them in column major order.
 Strings in C are terminated by a null character, whereas Fortran uses the declared length of a string.
 These are just some of the issues that arise when calling Fortran programs from C. Each language has its differences with C, so different issues arise with each interface.